 If you are a research student, you are expected to follow guidance of your supervisor and faculty.
 The International Sponsorships team will request a written academic progress report from your supervisor twice per year.

-You may undertake Summer and Winter School units of study to manage your academic workload.
+You may undertake intensive units over the Summer or Winter break to manage your academic workload.
 You need to contact the International Sponsorships team first to discuss how completing these units will affect your overall academic progression.

 If you are offered any form of credit, exemption or waiver, you need to contact the International Sponsorships team before you accept.